 Clearly, your greatest goal is to make certain your Geocapsule blends perfectly with its surroundings.

-I Need A Checklist: Granted.
-You will find a quick checklist of all drop site criteria on the Fast Track to Geocapsuling page.
+Granted.
+You will find a quick checklist of all drop site criteria on the FAST TRACK page.